dankelley/dek_blog/_posts/2024-07-06-setting-up-lazyvim.md

 # Steps to installing

+## Follow the general advice from lazyvim.org

-1. I visited http://www.lazyvim.org/installation and followed the steps.
+I visited http://www.lazyvim.org/installation and followed the steps.
 I named the backups as `bak-for-lazyvim` instead of just `*.bak` as suggested.
 (Note the cool way of renaming files -- I had not seen that before!)

+## Install the R language server

-2. I installed the R language server by starting `nvim` and typing `:Mason`, then typing 2 to get the LSP listing, then using the arrow to go down to the item called `r-languageserver` and selecting that.
-At this point, you can edit R files but we want more!
+I installed the R language server by starting `nvim` and typing `:Mason`, then typing 2 to get the LSP listing, then using the arrow to go down to the item called `r-languageserver` and selecting that.

+## Set up the R-nvim plugin

-3. For years, I have relied on the wonderful `R-nvim` package (https://github.com/R-nvim/R.nvim) and its predecessors, written Jakson Alves de Aquino (www.github/jalvesaq) and colleagues, so my next task was to set that up.
+For years, I have relied on the wonderful `R-nvim` package (https://github.com/R-nvim/R.nvim) and its predecessors, written Jakson Alves de Aquino (www.github/jalvesaq) and colleagues, so my next task was to set that up.
 Doing this was easy.
 I just edited `.config/nvim/lua/plugins/example.lua`, changing

 ```lua
 return {
 -- add gruvbox
 ```

 to read

 ```lua
 return {